Home Nesina, Kazano & Oseni

 Drug Interactions

-While researchers did not observe any drug interactions in clinical trials with alogliptin, Kazano and Oseni contain metformin and pioglitazone.
-These two medications have their own set of drug interactions.
-Kazano metformin interactions include alcohol, insulin, topiramate, zonisamide, estrogens, oral contraceptives and thyroid drugs.
-Oseni pioglitazone interactions include CYP2C8 inhibitor gemfibrozil, CYP2C8 inducer rifampin and topiramate.
+Researchers did not observe any drug interactions in clinical trials with alogliptin.
+However, Kazano and Oseni contain metformin and pioglitazone, respectively.
+These two medications have their own sets of drug interactions.
+Kazano’s metformin interactions include alcohol, insulin, topiramate, zonisamide, estrogens, oral contraceptives and thyroid drugs.
+Oseni’s pioglitazone interactions include gemfibrozil, rifampin and topiramate.

 Please seek the advice of a medical professional before making health care decisions.